guinetn/browserLocalHomepage/assets/books/api/architecture/architecture_microservices.md

 - hot topic in the industry
 - distributed architecture based
+- Microservices are modular components that are developed and deployed individually.

 Classic Server-side enterprise application:
 - Variety of clients (desktop, browsers, mobile...)